hyperspy/hyperspy/doc/user_guide/model.rst

-The value of a parameter can be coupled to the value of another by setting the :py:attr:`~.component.Parameter.twin` attribute.
+The value of a parameter can be coupled to the value of another by setting the :py:attr:`~.component.Parameter.twin` attribute:

-For example:

 .. code-block:: python

-    >>> gaussian.parameters # Print the parameters of the gaussian components (<Parameter A of Carbon component>,
+    >>> gaussian.parameters # Print the parameters of the Gaussian components (<Parameter A of Carbon component>,
     <Parameter sigma of Carbon component>,
     <Parameter centre of Carbon component>)